erwin47/alh/README.md

 # alh (Atlantis Little Helper)

+## Main info
+* Autoorders description: ./doc/autoorders/README.md
+* Client names format: `@;;Name`, invisible "internal" name.
+Will be represented instead of unit's name in the client, but will be inivisible for other players.

+For example, I use notation:
+`@;;[{X}] {y} skill{z}` for my units, where
+`{X}` -- type, such as `A` for an army, `M` for masters, `P` for production and etc. It's useful to have them sorted in the client by their real meaning.
+Sometimes I extend it, and then `AL` -- for longbows, `AX` for crossbows and so on.
+`{y}` -- amount of peasants/leaders in the unit.
+It may be represented in specific column, but I prefer to see it there.
+`z` -- level of skill.
+Sometimes I extend it with `+`, if it's in the process of studying.
+Quite useful to manage big faction, and to not reveal to others the purpose of your units.

+* Shortcuts:
+    - Ctrl + R -- "Receive" window.
+    - Ctrl + F -- form new unit window.

+* Description window.
+Now it has description of unit in the beginning of the turn, list of actions and description in the end of the turn.
+With items and skills prediction.

+* Teaching.
+After pressing "Teach" option, unit will automatically get all possible teaching orders for all possible students.
+Avoiding students, who is already under full teaching, who needs just 30 days to their upper limit and so on.
+Also with prediction in unit's description.
+Also there will be explicitely written if any of students is not studying anymore.

 ## Changelog:
+### Jan 18 2020
+- Studying/Teaching update: number in "Teaching" field represents amoun if students for teacher and amount of days left for teaching for stundents.
+- Internal: Studying/Teaching parsing during the turn finally was moved to new logic.

 ### Jan 14 2020
 - receiveDlg: bugfix related adding new lines to orders, which lead to empty lines or concatinating one order to another.
 - autoorders: first caravans unload themselves, if possible, then load.
 Generally this makes them work more effectively.